tushartushar/taksidiotis/guide.md

-Ôªø# Taksidiotis - Athens travel guide by the Greeks
+# Taksidiotis - Athens travel guide by the Greeks

 Athens is the capital city of Greece and the largest as well.
 Athens is one of the oldest cities in Europe with a great history of more than 3000 years.